-4.2 Involving relevant staff representatives when reviewing, modifying or implementing a method of dispatch will help transport operators make better decisions on a full range of control measures for the risks identified.
+4.2 Involving relevant staff representatives when reviewing, modifying or implementing a method of dispatch helps transport operators take better decisions on a full range of control measures for the risks identified.
 The risk related to train dispatch is estimated to be 1.8 fatalities and weighted injuries (FWI) per year.
-If the changes to the standard allow transport operators to make better decisions on the method of train dispatch in at least 25% of future train dispatch risk assessment reviews, and in each of these the risk is lowered by 1%, this could save the industry nearly £50,0003 over five years.
+If the changes to the standard allow transport operators to make better decisions on the method of train dispatch to at least 25% of the future train dispatch review, and therefore the risk was lowered by 1% this could save the industry nearly £50,0003 over five years.